jdbcDriverOOo logo Documentation

 jdbcDriverOOo is a JDBC driver written in Java.

-Its use requires the installation and configuration in LibreOffice of a JRE version 11 or later.
+Its use requires the installation and configuration in LibreOffice of a Java JRE or JDK version 17 or later.

 I recommend Adoptium as your Java installation source.